 Students interested in attending Highline Big Picture (HBP) must submit an application during the application window.
 If there are more applicants than seats available, selection of students will be by lottery drawing of applicants who are fully committed to the HBP educational program, followed by a student and parent conference with HBP administration, school staff, and students.
 Please carefully read the information in this page to determine if HBP is a good fit for you.
 Your name will be placed in the lottery only if you commit to all requirements and submit the requested documents.
+The lottery will take place on March 1.
+Families will be notified immediately via SchoolMint.
+Results will be posted online March 2.

 About Highline Big Picture